openshift/oc-mirror/docs/design/imageset-configuration.md

 ## Platforms

-Container management platforms release channels can be specified for mirroring.
+Release channels for container management platforms can be specified for mirroring.
 Currently, OpenShift Container Platform is supported by all `oc-mirror` commands.
 OKD is a supported type in the imageset configuration, but not by the `oc-mirror` list commands.

 ## Operators

 Catalog images can be specified for mirroring.
-Bundle images and all the dependencies will be mirrored and the catalog with be rebuilt by `oc-mirror` with the custom file-based catalog generated during package filtering.
+The associated bundles will be processed to determine all bundle images and dependency images needed.
+A file-based catalog is stored in the imageset and used to build a custom catalog image in the target registry.

 ## Additional Images

-Single images to mirrored can be specified in an image set.
-If no tag is specified, the latest tag will be assigned.
+Individual images can be specified in an imageset configuration.
+If no tag is specified, the "latest" tag will be assigned.

 ## Helm Chart

-Helm chart locations can be specified for download and `oc-mirror` will detect and mirror images contained in the chart on a best-effort bases.
-Local Helm charts as well as public Helm charts in a repository can be used. `oc-mirror` will search well-known locations, but custom image locations can be passed with the `imagepath` key.
+Helm chart locations can be specified for download and `oc-mirror` will detect and mirror images contained in the chart on a best-effort basis.
+Local and remote Helm charts can be used. `oc-mirror` will search well-known locations, but custom image locations can be passed with the `imagePaths` key.
 Example:

 ```